Cooking On The Ranch

 Slicing a Cooked bone-in prime rib roast on a cutting board.

-I couldn’t believe my eyes with the first cut.
-The knife slid through the wonderful crust on the outside to reveal a perfectly rare prime rib roast.
-I have to admit, It was a very rewarding kitchen moment.
+You won’t believe your eyes with that first cut.
+Your Chef Knife will slid through the wonderful crust on the outside to reveal a perfectly rare prime rib roast.
+A very rewarding kitchen moment indeed.

 Bone In Prime Rib Roast Or Boneless?